salt-die/sacks/README.md

 * sequences
     * IndexedSet - An indexable set.
     * Necklace - An immutable sequence that "wraps-around".
-    * RingBuffer - A FIFO buffer with a fixed size.
     * Rope - A binary-tree that allows efficient manipulation of variable-length types.
     * View - A mutable view of a sequence.
 * sets